Consolidation of the Cuban Revolution: Agrarian reform and resignations

 In July 1959, army commando Huber Matos grew suspicious of the new government after the deposition of President Manuel Urrutia Lleó, and attempted to soon resign.
 On 26 July, Castro and Matos met at the Hilton Hotel in Havana, where, according to Matos, Castro told him: "Your resignation is not acceptable at this point.
 We still have too much work to do.
 I admit that Raúl [Castro] and Che [Guevara] are flirting with Marxism ... but you have the situation under control ...
 Forget about resigning ...
 But if in a while you believe the situation is not changing, you have the right to resign."

-On October 20, 1959, a political scandal occurred when army commander Huber Matos resigned and accused Fidel Castro of "burying the revolution".
-Fifteen of Matos' officers resigned with him.
-Immediately after the resignation Fidel Castro critiqued Matos and accused him of disloyalty, then sent Camilo Cienfuegos to arrest Matos and his accompanying officers.
-Matos and the officers were taken to Havana and imprisoned in La Cabaña.
+Huber Matos, military chief of Camagüey province, had complained to Fidel Castro that communists were being allowed to occupy leadership positions in the revolutionary government and the army.
+Finding Castro unwilling to discuss his concerns, Matos sent a letter to Castro resigning his command.
+Castro denounced Matos and sent troops to occupy key positions in Camagüey, expecting incorrectly that Matos would lead a revolt, and named Cienfuegos to take command and to arrest Matos.
+Matos pleaded with Cienfuegos who was a close friend, to listen to his concerns, but Cienfuegos assured him it could be worked out and arrested Matos.
+Shortly after Hubert Matos' detention various other disillusioned economists would send in their resignations.
+Felipe Pazos would resign as head of the National Bank and be replaced within a month by Che Guevara.
+Cabinet members Manuel Ray and Faustino Perez also resigned.
 The scandal is noted for its occurrence alongside a greater trend of removals of Fidel Castro's former collaborators in the revolution.
 It marked a turning point where Fidel Castro was beginning to exert more personal control over the new government in Cuba.
 Matos' arresting officer and former collaborator of Fidel Castro: Camilo Cienfuegos, would soon die in a mysterious plane crash shortly after the incident.
-Shortly after Hubert Matos' detention various other disillusioned economists would send in their resignations.
-Felipe Pazos would resign as head of the National Bank and be replaced within a month by Che Guevara.
-Cabinet members Manuel Ray and Faustino Perez also resigned.